JGCH/CodeVendor/README.md

 # { CodeVendor }

-Private vendor for second life that allow public stores and sell products.
+Software for public stores and manage them.
+Is a private software for a virtual plattform Second Life.